martintranthecoder/Noter/README.md

 - Khai Truong (@tqkhai260595)

 # Project Description:
 Noter is a simple web-based note-taking app for users.
 We use Flask with Flask extensions such as Flask-Login, FLask-SQLAlchemy, etc. to write this app.
 Noter provide the users with a solution to taking note in their daily activities, classes, or work.
-In this app, you will be able to create notes, delete the notes, and view the notes with a rich text editor.
+In this app, you will be able to create notes, delete notes, and view the notes with a rich text editor.

 # Functional Requirements:
 (please check out our file named "[requirements.md](https://github.com/martintranthecoder/Noter/blob/main/requirements.md)")